-We have applied to have our common stock and Tradeable Warrants listed on The Nasdaq Capital Market under the symbols "SXTP" and "SXTPW," respectively, which listing is a condition to this offering.
+Our common stock and Tradeable Warrants have been approved for listing on The Nasdaq Capital Market under the symbols "SXTP" and "SXTPW," respectively.
 We do not intend to apply for listing of the Non-tradeable Warrants on any exchange or market.